professoroakz/.github/profile/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on xaoex
+- 🔭 I’m currently working on xaoex + code
 - 🌱 I’m currently learning cs
 - 👯 I’m looking to collaborate on cs
 - 🤔 I’m looking for help with indek